What Employers Need to Know about President Biden’s COVID-19 Vaccine Mandate

-Employers who don’t comply with the vaccine mandate or provide the required paid time off may face fines of up to $14,000 per violation.
+Under the original mandate, employers who didn’t comply with the vaccine mandate or provide the required paid time off faced fines of up to $14,000 per violation.

 What else does Biden’s latest COVID-19 plan include?

-President Biden’s plan includes additional requirements for Federal workers, Federal contractors, and healthcare workers:
+President Biden’s plan included additional requirements for Federal workers, Federal contractors, and healthcare workers:

 - All Federal workers must be fully vaccinated.
 This includes employees of contractors that do business with the Federal government.